DreymaR/BigBagKbdTrixPKL/README.md

 Getting EPKL up and running
 ---------------------------
 * Download a full copy of this repository or just its executable resources.
     - Under **[Release][GitRel] Assets**, there's a .ZIP file with the files needed to run EPKL.
-    - If you also want the source code, press the GitHub Download/Clone button and then unzip the file you got.
+Unzip and run!
+    - For the latest commit (say, for a bugfix) with source code, instead `Download ZIP` by the green `Code` button.
-    - If you download/clone this repo, you need to run `Compile_EPKL.bat` to produce the `EPKL.exe` binary.
+    - For releases, the `EPKL.exe` binary is included.
+For commits, you must run `Compile_EPKL.bat` to produce it.
     - Note that some virus protection programs overreact to Autohotkey (AHK) code, especially using keyboard hooks.
-* **FAST LANE:** If you simply want "just Colemak" (and have a US/ANSI keyboard), just run EPKL.exe and type!
+* **FAST LANE:** If you simply want "vanilla Colemak" on a US/ANSI keyboard, just run EPKL.exe and type!
-    - If you do want changes, rename the [Layouts_Override][LayOvr] example file to `EPKL_Layouts_Override.ini`.
+    - If you do want to choose a variant, rename the Override_Example file to `EPKL_Layouts_Override.ini`.
-    - Then, see the next steps for how to set and/or edit the layout(s) you want.
+    - There can be a [Layouts_Default][LayDef] and a [Layouts_Override][LayOvr] file.
+Override entries take precedence.
 * Choose a layout with your keyboard type, locale and Curl/Angle/Wide etc preferences, by shorthand or full name.
     - There are two main layout types: VK which only moves your keys, and eD which maps each shift state.
     - There are some premade Locale variants, if you need to type in other languages.
 Check out which variants exist.
+    - There are different ergonomic variants, which you can read about in the Big Bag: Curl(DH), Angle, Wide, Sym etc.
 * In your EPKL_Layouts .ini, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
-    - There's a [Layouts_Default][LayDef] and a [Layouts_Override][LayOvr] file.
-Override entries take precedence.
     - There are KbdType (@K) etc shortcuts, but you could also type the path to a layout folder out in full.
     - The format is: `layout = ‹1st layout folder›:‹1st menu entry›,‹2nd layout folder›:‹2nd menu entry›` etc.
 * Now, run EPKL.exe inside its main folder in any way you like!
-Check its tray menu in the lower screen corner.
+Check its tray menu in the bottom right-hand corner.

 More Know-How
 -------------